By E-Perform | MINDSET | August 5, 2022

 - Take cold showers – Mental toughness in football is the ability to tolerate being uncomfortable, whether mentally or physically.
 Taking a cold shower is a brilliant way of beginning to get used to getting comfortable with being uncomfortable.

 - Delay eating when you are hungry – Another really easy way to get used to being uncomfortable is to allow yourself to feel hungry and embrace the hunger without reaching for a snack.
 Just this small change builds your tolerance for being uncomfortable.
-If you can tolerate the simple things, it will build your ability to tolerate more difficult things.
+If you can tolerate the simple things, it will build your ability to tolerate more difficult things in your football mentality.

 - Try Training Without Music – Whilst music is great for motivation, on occasion try to workout without music.
 Music can distract you from the pain however this is also an opportunity to develop your resilience.